Embodiment

 There are things things that resonate at a body level, things that resonate at a heart level and things that resonate on a mind level.
 It is good to get in touch with these things and to get some clarity on which is which.

 The heart’s resonances are the things that really move you.
 It is what you feel most deeply and enduringly, the things that make you feel like you are coming home.
-Sometimes you find this in a person or place or activity where you can sustain this feeling or sometimes it is something like a poem or song that touches on something in the core of your being.
+Sometimes you find this in a person, a place or an activity where you can sustain this feeling or sometimes it is something like a poem or song that touches on something momentarily in the core of your being.
 When something resonates at a heart level, it can cause you to cry or smile or laugh.

 The mind’s resonance is more like a fleeting moment of inspiration.
 It’s the moment where you recognise something important.
 Like seeing an on-point meme that you can relate to and smiling to yourself.
 If you want to be creative, letting your mind wander until you hit on a moment of resonance is really useful.